How do you choose the right freestanding dishwasher?

-The energy label of a dishwasher differs from A+ to A+++-20%.
-The higher the energy label, the more expensive the purchase price.
-On the other hand, you save more over the entire lifespan on these models, and they're more environmentally-friendly.
+The energy label of a dishwasher ranges from G up to A. The higher the energy label, the more expensive it is to purchase.
+On the other hand, you'll save more money with these models throughout their lifespan and they're more environmentally-friendly.
 Decide for yourself how much you want to spend on energy costs and how much you value the environment.

 Determine the noise level